broadcasttechie/broadcast-clock-card/README.md

 The date line follows `hass.language` automatically (via `Intl`/`toLocaleDateString`), no translation needed there.
 The spoken-time line ("Quarter past six") is built per-language via `SPOKEN_TIME_LOCALES`, since telling-time idiom is real sentence grammar, not a dictionary swap (English "half past six" vs German "halb sieben" — literally "half toward seven").
 English is the only language implemented so far; a language with no entry falls back to English automatically.
 Adding a language means implementing its own `numberWord`/`spokenTime` pair, not translating strings — contributions from fluent speakers are especially welcome here, since getting the idiom right isn't something a dictionary lookup can verify.

 Use `language` (see [Top level](#top-level) options) to pin the card's own displayed language independently of the editor/your own HA profile — useful for a shared or wall-mounted display.

+## Author's note

+This, like most custom cards I guess, was written for a need I have, but so might you.
+(I couldn't find anything similar so here we are.)

+I feel it's only right to disclose that this card wouldn't exist without the help of AI, Claude in particular.
+I know that for many this will immediately turn people away and that's fine.
+No one is forcing you to use this and to be honest I'll be genuinely happy if even one other person does use this card.

+I know that I could have created this card by hand (I have the skills I use every day); in a different time of my life I would have had the time.
+But for me this is a hobby.
+One for which I don't have any spare time at the moment.
+I welcome feedback and improvements (via issues/PRs).